|Nutritional Guidelines (per serving)|

 |Dietary Fiber 7g||24%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 4 to 5 cups (white jasmine cooked)
+- 4 to 5 cups white jasmine rice (cooked)

-- 1 chicken breast (or 2 to 3 thighs, chopped into small pieces)
+- 2 chicken breasts (or 2 to 3 thighs, chopped into small pieces)